srikarpisupati/srikarpisupati.github.io/Alpa.md

 ## How to improve limitations

 These issues can be solved by expanding the framework to allow dynamic execution plans, such that they can adapt to changing workloads.
+For example, with dynamic schedules we can parallelize different branches in a computation graph.
 Also, to handle heterogeneous GPU meshes, it could be possible that the allocation model doesn't split evenly across devices, but instead splits based on the expected performance of a device.

+Some other improvements that can be made:
+1) Adding mini-batch size as a parameter to be searched for.